Leica X Vario vs Olympus E-620

-Both the X Vario and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the X Vario and the E-620 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the X Vario does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the X Vario and E-620 can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Olympus E-620 Manual.

 So how do things add up?
 Is the Leica X Vario better than the Olympus E-620 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.